Portfolio Charts

 Overview

 The Target Accuracy chart studies the spread of real-world compound returns of a portfolio and maps them against the growth you might expect to see if you only looked at the long-term average.
-The gray line represents how a portfolio that simply earned the average inflation-adjusted return since 1970 would have grown over time.
+The dashed line represents how a portfolio that simply earned the average inflation-adjusted return since 1970 would have grown over time.
 Think of it like a laser pointer that an investor is using to hit a desired target.
 The red and blue areas illustrate the range of portfolio growth for every investing timeframe we have data for.
 Some portfolios have the precise aim of a sniper rifle while others have the wide spread of a shotgun, and by studying the range of results you can get a good feel for how suitable a portfolio might be for meeting your important life goals.

 Note that the Y-axis is logarithmic.
 This represents percent changes as equal distances and helps visualize constant growth as a straight line rather than an exponential curve.